swseighman/Spring-GraalVM-REST-Example/README.md

 ### Deployment Options

-Included in this example are options to create/deploy your application using containers using traditional methods plus Buildpacks and Kubernetes.
+Included in this example are options to create/deploy your application using traditional container methods, plus examples using Buildpacks or Kubernetes.

 #### Using Buildpacks